AbhinavA10/battlecode-2017/README.md

 This project scaffold handles installing and running these components using Gradle.

-### What is Gradle?

-Gradle is a build system that expands upon the features of earlier build systems like Apache Ant and Apache Maven, utilizing a domain-specific language based off of Groovy, a JVM language.

-You can run it from a terminal or from an IDE; instructions are below.

-You can find Gradle's documentation at: https://gradle.org/

-You are not required to use the Gradle build script, but you should probably at least read it to get an idea of how things work.

-Note also that you are not required to install Gradle, even if you are working in command line.

 ## Getting started

 First, you'll need a Java Development Kit compatible with Java 8 or later.

 You can find JDK installers at: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

-Alternatively, you can install a JDK yourself using your favorite package manager.
-Make sure it's an Oracle JDK - we don't support anything else - and is compatible with Java 8.

 If you're unsure how to install the JDK, you can find instructions for all operating systems here: